W3SS/CS200-Concepts-of-Progamming-Algorithms/Assignments/In-class Labs/Lab 05 - Structs.md

 #include <string>
 using namespace std;

-class Student
+struct Student
 {
-public:
 };

 #endif
 ```

-Declare the following variables within this class, under the ```public:``` accessor.
+Declare the following variables within this struct:

 * name, a string
 * degree, a string